Best Lotion for Black Skin (2026 Guide)

 1) CeraVe Daily Moisturizing Lotion — Best overall

-If you want one bottle for the household that just works, start here.
-Ceramides + hyaluronic acid + glycerin restore a damaged barrier and draw in water without a heavy film.
-It’s fragrance-free (good for eczema and sensitive skin), absorbs quickly, and leaves a soft—not shiny—finish, so it plays nicely under clothing.
-Great pump value for daily use.
+If you want one dependable bottle for the whole household, start here.
+Ceramides help support the skin barrier, while hyaluronic acid and glycerin pull in moisture without leaving a heavy film.
+It’s fragrance-free (a plus for sensitive and eczema-prone skin), absorbs quickly, and dries down to a soft—not shiny—finish that layers well under clothing.
+The pump makes it easy to use daily.

-Cons: not “glowy” on its own — top with a body oil if you like sheen
+Cons: not very “glowy” on its own—top with an oil or oil gel if you want more sheen

 We may earn a small referral fee